cn23070/cn23070.github.io/_posts/2024-07-12-M3-Security-and-Risk-Management-April-2024 Summary.md

 ![Risk Register with analysis using STRIDE and DREAD](/Modules/3/img/12.png)

-The exercise was fun and the resulting grades 80%.
-This gave me confidence for future group exercises including assignments.
+The exercise was fun and resulted in a grade of 80%, giving me confidence for future group exercises including assignments.

 ![Group Assignment Results](/Modules/3/img/10.png)

-This gave me confidence for future group exercises including assignments.

 Our group faced challenges including  two thirds of the members being part time students whilst being full time employed.